-HEBRON, Neb., June 22 .- The contract for the erection of a court house according to the plans of G. W. Bur-Omaha.
+HEBRON, Neb., June 22 .- The contract for the erection of a court house according to the plans of G. W. Burlinghoff was let to Robert Butke of Omaha.
 The building will be three stories with a tower and built of Indiana limestone at a cost of \$56,000.

-Andries De Wet, the Boer leader, says he is coming to the United ture
+Andries De Wet, the Boer leader. says he is coming to the United States in the middle of July to lecture